Sample Namibian Adventure self drive

 Days 13 - 14: Kalahari Namibia

-Set off early northwards to Bagatelle Ranch where you stay for 2 nights.
+Set off early eastwards to Bagatelle Ranch where you stay for 2 nights.
 Here you can experience the unique Kalahari with its magical sunsets, stunning landscape and dramatic colours.
 Although classified as desert, the Kalahari has abundant tree and grass species which results in plentiful wildlife.
 Optional afternoon game drives are on offer.
 (4 hours, 310km)

 Day 15: End of Itinerary